 - Gather all the ingredients.

 - Make the marinade.
-Grate the ginger and garlic.
-Combine the ginger, garlic, soy sauce and sake in a large bowl.
+Grate the ginger and collect 1 tsp ginger (with juice).
+Grate 1 clove garlic.
+Combine the ginger, garlic, 2 Tbsp soy sauce, and 1 Tbsp sake in a large bowl.

-- Trim off and discard any excess fat from the chicken, then cut the meat into bite size pieces and add them to the marinade.
-Cover and refrigerate for 10 min.
+- Trim off and discard any excess fat from 2 chicken thighs, then cut the meat into bite-sized pieces and add them to the marinade.
+Cover and refrigerate for 10 minutes.

-- Cut the potato in half and carrot into small pieces.
-For the carrot, I use the "rangiri" cutting technique to create more surface space so that they will cook faster and look pretty.
+- Peel and cut 3 potatoes in half.
+Peel and cut ½ carrot into small pieces.
+For the carrot, I use the rangiri cutting technique to create more surface space so that they will cook faster and look pretty.

-- Potatoes and carrots take too long to deep fry; therefore we boil them first for 10 minutes until they are tender.
+- Potatoes and carrots take too long to cook by deep-frying alone; therefore, we boil them first for 10 minutes until they are tender.
 Drain and set aside.

-- In a deep fryer or heavy-bottomed pot, add 3 cups of oil.
-Depending on the size of your pot, you will need more or less oil to have at least 2 inches (5 cm) of oil in the pot.
-If you are new to deep-frying, read the post about how to deep fry here.
+- In a deep fryer or heavy-bottomed pot, add 3 cups neutral oil.
+Make sure you have at least 2 inches (5 cm) of oil in the pot.
+Depending on the size of your pot, you may need more or less oil.
+If you are new to deep-frying, read my post on How to Deep-Fry Food for helpful tips.
 Preheat the oil to 340ºF (170ºC).
-Using a paper towel, pat dry the vegetables before you add them to the oil.
-Deep fry until they’re tender.
-Be careful not to over/under cook.
-When they’re done, drain the oil on a wire rack or paper towel.
+Using a paper towel, pat dry the vegetables.
+Then, add them to the oil and deep-fry until they‘re tender.
+Be careful not to overcook or undercook.
+When they’re done, drain them on a wire rack or paper towel.

-- Next, coat the chicken in potato starch and deep fry at 340ºF (170ºC) for 5 minutes or until golden brown.
-If the chicken is being browned too quickly, adjust the heat and make sure the chicken is cooked through.
-Drain the oil well on a wire rack or paper towel.
+- Next, coat the chicken pieces in ½ cup potato starch or cornstarch and deep-fry at 340ºF (170ºC) for 5 minutes or until golden brown.
+If the chicken is browning too quickly, lower the heat to make sure the chicken gets cooked through.
+Then, place the chicken pieces on a wire rack or paper towel and drain well.

-- When the chicken is done deep frying, heat the wok and toss the deep-fried vegetables and chicken together.
-When they are re-heated evenly, pour the Black Vinegar Sauce over the chicken and vegetables, toss and combine.
-Transfer to a plate and serve.
+- When you‘re done deep-frying the chicken, reheat the wok and toss the deep-fried vegetables and chicken together.
+When they are re-heated evenly, pour the Black Vinegar Sauce over the chicken and vegetables and toss to combine.
+Transfer the Sweet and Sour Chicken to a plate and serve.

 To Store